How to restore leather furniture?

 Restoring Leather

 Here’s a step-by-step ‘how-to’ guide on how to clean and restore leather sofas and furniture for a ‘like-new’ look.
+Written by those people who love a good leather sofa (if you know you know).

 Since your buying furniture from us, its obvious that we should tell you how to care of it aye soldier.